solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

   TOKEN_1 0xA8452Ec99ce0C64f20701dB7dD3abDb607c00496
 ```

-If you are the Timelock executor, you can run the script to execute the proposal.
-Please note that two new addresses have been added to `Addresses` storage but are not included in the JSON file.
-You will need to add them manually to the JSON.
+As the Timelock executor, you have the ability to run the script to execute the proposal.
+It is important to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON file and must be added manually for accuracy.